J. David Walker Field at Legacy Park – Lehigh Mountain Hawks

 Admission to Lehigh baseball games is free, as is parking.
 However, they don’t have concessions here, which may be problematic for some.
 Nevertheless, the crowd is pretty solid, so that makes a visit to J. David Walker Field at Legacy Park a lot of fun.
 If you can suck up the weird bathrooms and the lack of food and drink for a few hours (or haul in your own), it is probably a worthwhile trip.

 One point for the Sands Casino Resort – this provides a great additional reason (besides the baseball) to make the drive out to Bethlehem.

 Another point for the tailgating on the hill – you rarely see this at baseball games, so it adds a nice bit of fun and uniqueness.

-Legacy Park is a decent place to see a game, with a really good crowd, and a great opportunity to do some tailgating, which you can’t do at a lot of other college baseball stadiums.
-The new ballpark also has even more upgrades on the way, including new dugouts and expanded seating, which may take some time to build but should still improve the experience; the venue should be worth another look in a few years.
+A decent place to see a baseball game, with a really good crowd, and a great opportunity to do some tailgating, which you can’t do at a lot of other college baseball stadiums.
+J. David Walker Field at Legacy Park also underwent some renovations since this article was published, so the venue should look even better right now.

 Did you enjoy this content?
 Help support our work by becoming a supporter of Stadium Journey on Patreon.
 Supporter levels begin at just $2/month.

 Bethlehem, PA 18015